alire-project/alire/doc/policies.md

       [gnatcoll_postgres](https://alire.ada.dev/crates/gnatcoll_postgres)).

-    - If your project is an application/executable/tool, some parts of the application are potentially interesting on their own and would benefit the ecosystem.
-For instance a parser for a standard file format.
+    - If your project is an application/executable/tool, some parts of the application may be interesting on their own and could benefit the ecosystem.
+For instance a parser for a standard file format would be useful across projects.

  - GPR project file clashes: to prevent issues when combining the GPR project files of different crates, we recommend to follow the rules below: